Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 405: Docs: Update documentation for dependencies for better maintainability. at 2025-12-22 17:37:33
 * Commit 406: Build: Update documentation for module for faster execution. at 2025-12-26 17:14:40
 * Commit 407: CI: Improve styling of UI to improve user experience. at 2025-12-26 15:47:43
+* Commit 408: Fix: Update documentation for dependencies to support new requirements. at 2025-12-26 16:55:00